Maypper/test-task/README.md

 # test-task
-## Файлы
+## Files
-Основные файлы, в которых работал, это index.php
+The main files worked in are
+index.php
 /inc/custom-functions.php
 /js/ajax-loadmore.js
 /template-parts/content.php
 functions.php
-### 2 задание
+### 2nd task
-Сделал генератор 20 случайных записей, контент для которых берётся из lorem ipsum (custom-functions.php)
+Made a generator of 20 random entries with content taken from lorem ipsum (custom-functions.php)
-### 4 задание
+### 4 task
-Сортировка обычная через get
+Sorting via get
-### 6 задание
+### 6 task
-Добавил страничку и сортировку через мета поле, которе добавляется и изменяется при обновлении записи
+Added page and sorting via meta field, which is added and changed when the record is updated.
-### 7 задание
+### 7 task
-думал добавлять картинки внутрь БД или просто нативно, выбрал второй вариант, через перебор строки нахожу нужное по порядковому номеру вхождение параграфа
+I thought of adding pictures inside the database or just natively, I chose the second option, through the string search I find the necessary paragraph occurrence by sequence number.